w3c/html-ruby/explainers/ruby-tts.md

   similarly to how it would be had the annotation been inserted as an inline parenthetical.

-* Morphological or contextual analysis is often used to determine the correct pronunciation of text based on its surronding, including un-annotated text.
+* Morphological or contextual analysis is often used to determine the correct pronunciation of text based on its surrounding, including un-annotated text.
   As substituting the annotation for the base or concatenating both could confuse the analysis,